What is your Election 2020 vote plan?

 Email us at firstname.lastname@example.org if you have any questions.

 Call the voter protection hotline at 866-OUR-VOTE if you need help.

-You can also check our recent #MakeAPlanToVote Q&A presentation where we answered questions from supporters about voting in 2020!MakeAPlanToVote-QA-Presentation-3
+You can also check our recent #MakeAPlanToVote Q&A video recording and presentation, where we answered questions from supporters about voting in 2020!MakeAPlanToVote-QA-Presentation-3

 For the most up to date election news subscribe to our newsletter here!